MoonModules/WLED-Docs/docs/basics/install-binary.md

 If you are updating an existing version of WLED, make sure to uncheck "Clean install" so that your settings are kept.
 This installer is not yet available for ESPs with flash chips smaller than 4MB (e.g. ESP01)

-> **Note**
+!!! tip
-> For flashing the MoonModules version of WLED, we recommend using this installer site: https://wled-install.github.io/
+    For flashing the MoonModules version of WLED, we recommend using this installer site: https://wled-install.github.io/

 ### Flashing method 2: esptool